Medical Conditions & Medicine Administration

 Please complete the Care Plan form found on this page and hand this into the office along with medication (if they need to take within school hours).
 Care Plans also need to be completed even if your child is taking medication outside of school hours.
 This must be signed by the parent.
 Please see link below for relevant form.

-Medication such as antihistamines, ADHD medication etc…. fall into this category.
+Medication such as antihistamines, ADHD medication etc…. also fall into this category.
+All medication dosages are recorded.

 Food allergies – if your child has a life threatening food allergy you must visit the Parents/Lunches section on our website and follow the procedure for pupils with Special Dietary Requirements.
 Twelve/15 may also ask you to come into the school to discuss your child’s dietary requirements with the Catering Manager and Inclusion Lead.